The Integrated Nested Laplace Approximation for fitting Dirichlet regression models: INLA for Latent Gaussian Models (LGMs)

-which includes all the latent (nonobservable) components of interest such as fixed effects and random terms describing the underlying process of the data.
-The hyperparameters $\ve{\theta}=(\ve{\theta_1}, \ve{\theta_2})$ control the latent Gaussian field and/or the likelihood for the data.

 The LGMs are a class generalising the large number of related variants of additive and generalized models.
-If the likelihood $p(y_n \mid x_n, \ve{\theta})$ such that ``$y_n$ only depends on its linear predictor $\eta_n$'' yields the generalized linear model setup, the set $\{x_n, n = 1, \ldots, N \}$ can be interpreted as $\eta_n$, being $\eta_n$ the linear predictor which is additive with respect to other effects,
+If the likelihood $p(y_n \mid x_n, \ve{\theta})$ such that ``$y_n$ only depends on its linear predictor $\eta_n$'' yields the generalized linear model setup, the set $\{x_n, n = 1, \ldots, N \}$ can be interpreted as $\eta_n$, being $\eta_n$ the linear predictor which is additive with respect to other effects, \begin{linenomath}

-where $\beta_0$ is the intercept, $\ve{v}$ represents the fixed covariates with linear effects $\{\beta_j\}$, and the terms $\{f_k\}$ represent specific Gaussian processes.
-Each $f_{k,n}$ is the contribution of the model components $f_k$ to the $n$th linear predictor \citep{rue2017bayesian}.
-If Gaussian prior is assumed for the intercept and the parameters of the fixed effects, the joint distribution of $\ve{x} = (\ve{\eta}, \beta_0, \ve{\beta}, \ve{f}_1, \ve{f}_2, \ldots)$ is \emph{a priori} Gaussian.
+\end{linenomath} where $\beta_0$ is the intercept, $\ve{v}$ represents the fixed covariates with linear effects $\{\beta_j\}$, and the terms $\{\ve{\omega}_{k}\}$ represent specific Gaussian processes.
+Each $\omega_{kn}$ is the contribution of the model components $\ve{\omega}_k$ to the $n$th linear predictor \citep{rue2017bayesian}. {If a Gaussian prior is assumed for the intercept and the parameters of the fixed effects}, the joint distribution of $\ve{x} = \{\ve{\eta}, \beta_0, \ve{\beta}, \ve{\omega}_1, \ve{\omega}_2, \ldots\}$ is \emph{a priori} Gaussian.
 This yields the latent field $\ve{x}$ in the hierarchical LGM formulation.
 The hyperparameters $\ve{\theta}$ contain the non-Gaussian parameters of the likelihood and the model components.
 These parameters commonly include variance, scale, or correlation parameters.

-In many important cases, the latent field is not only Gaussian, but also it is a sparse Gaussian Markov random field (GMRF) \citep{rue2005}.
+In many important cases, the latent field is not only Gaussian, but also sparse Gaussian Markov random field \citep[GMRF]{rue2005}.
 A GMRF is a multivariate Gaussian random variable with additional conditional independence properties: $x_j$ and $x_j'$ are conditionally independent given the remaining elements if and only if the $(i,j)$ entry of the precision matrix is $0$.
 Implementations of the INLA method frequently use this property to speed up computation.